-Your dentist or orthodontist will begin your treatment either by taking a mold of your teeth which can be used to create a digital scan, or by scanning your teeth directly using the latest imaging technology.
+Your dentist will begin your treatment either by taking a mold of your teeth, which can be used to create a digital scan or by scanning your teeth directly using the latest imaging technology.
 This scan is used to plan your treatment step by step with the help of a computer program.
-From this, your aligners are created.
+From this, your clear aligners are created.

 The 3D plan allows you to see ‘before and after’ views of your teeth before the treatment has even begun.
 This allows you and your dentist or orthodontist to visualize the predicted outcome of your treatment and discuss different treatment options you may want to consider.

-It may be necessary for you to have your teeth filed along some sides as part of your treatment.
+You may need to have your teeth filed along some sides as part of your treatment.
 This painless process creates tiny gaps between teeth to give them space to move, and it can also even out cosmetic imperfections.

-Each aligner is customized to fit your teeth and shaped to apply pressure in exactly the right places to slowly shift them into alignment.
+Each invisible teeth aligner is customized to fit your teeth and shaped to apply pressure in exactly the right places to shift them into alignment slowly.

-You’ll need to switch to a new aligner every one to two weeks, depending on your dentist’s recommendation, but this doesn't mean having checkups that often.
-Your dentist or orthodontist will only need to check the progress of your treatment every four to six weeks or so before providing you with new sets of teeth aligners.
+Depending on your dentist's recommendation, you'll need to switch to a new clear aligner every one to two weeks, but this doesn't mean having checkups that often.
+Your dentist or orthodontist will only need to check your treatment progress every four to six weeks before providing new teeth aligners.

-Treatment can take anywhere from nine months to 18 months or more but typically lasts just over a year.
-Since longer treatment requires more trays to be made, the price of invisible braces increases considerably for longer treatment durations.
+Invisalign treatment time can take anywhere from 9 months to 18 months or more but typically lasts just over a year.
+Longer treatment requires more trays to be made, increasing the cost.
+The invisible braces price increases considerably for longer treatment durations.